 Rabbit Tobacco – Formally called Gnaphalium Obtusifolium, it is also known as Cherokee Tobacco, Indian Posey, Old Field Balsam, Sweet Everlasting, Cudweed, Poverty Weed, Fussy Gussy, and Sweet White Balsam.
-It grows most anywhere — in pastures, woodland, on prairies, and in thickets in the eastern states, east of Colorado.
-Utilizing the stem, leaves, and flowers, it has long been used for a variety of medicinal purposes by Native Americans including asthma, colds, cough, flu, pneumonia, bronchitis, diarrhea, as an insect repellant, sleep aide, and numerous other uses.
-It was often smoked in place of tobacco by both Native Americans and early settlers, and contains no nicotine.
+It grows almost anywhere — in pastures, woodland, on prairies, and in thickets in the eastern states, east of Colorado.
+Utilizing the stem, leaves, and flowers, it has long been used for a variety of medicinal purposes by Native Americans, including asthma, colds, cough, flu, pneumonia, bronchitis, diarrhea, as an insect repellant, sleep aide, and numerous other uses.
+It was often smoked in place of tobacco by both Native Americans and early settlers and contained no nicotine.
 The smoke was thought to have held a spiritual or mystic power for many Indians.
-The Cheyenne often dropped the leaves on hot coals and the Cherokee were known to have used it in sweat baths.
+The Cheyenne often dropped the leaves on hot coals, and the Cherokee were known to have used it in sweat baths.
 The Creek used it as a cold remedy, as a poultice applied to the throat for mumps, and as a sedative; the Koasati for fever; the Menominee for headache and a psychological aid when dried leaves were steamed as an inhalant for “foolishness.”
 Many tribes thought that the smoke had a restorative power that could revive the unconscious or paralyzed.
 When a poultice was made, it was used on bruises, and skin and mouth sores.
 The Cherokee also made a salve of the herb which they mixed with lard and rubbed on the chest to relieve congestion and induce sweating.
 Juice from the plant had a reputation as an aphrodisiac as well as an anti-venereal potion.
 In teas, it is said to induce sleep, help migraines, sinus troubles, cough, asthma, stomach problems, is a mild nerve sedative, and increase appetite.

 Ragleaf Bahia – Officially known as Bahia Dissecta, this flowering plant in the daisy family, is also commonly known as yellow ragweed or yellow ragleaf, it was also called Twisted Medicine by the Navajo tribe.
 Native to the southwestern United States as far north as Wyoming, as well as northern Mexico, it was used in teas by several tribes as a contraceptive.

 Raspberry – Known by the biological names of Rubus Idaeus and Rosaceae, the leaves and fruits have a long tradition of use in pregnancy to strengthen and tone the uterine tissue, assisting contractions, and checking any hemorrhage during labor.
-As an astringent it is useful in a wide range of cases, including diarrhea, and to alleviate the problems of the mouth, such as mouth sores, bleeding gums and inflammation.
+As an astringent, it is useful in a wide range of cases, including diarrhea, and to alleviate the problems of the mouth, such as mouth sores, bleeding gums, and inflammation.
 As a gargle to help sore throats.
 Fresh or dried leaves were also steeped in tea for digestive complaints and mild nausea.

 Red Clover – Officially called Trifolium Pratense, this species of clover is native to Europe, Western Asia and northwest Africa, but, is planted and naturalized in many other regions.
-Traditionally, it has been used to treat cancer, whooping cough, respiratory problems, and skin inflammation, such as psoriasis and eczema; to “purify” the blood, improve circulation, and help cleanse the menopause and cardiovascular health.
+Traditionally, it has been used to treat cancer, whooping cough, respiratory problems, and skin inflammation, such as psoriasis and eczema; to “purify” the blood, improve circulation, and help cleanse menopause and cardiovascular health.